-The ACD may impose a charge on the sale of shares to investors which is based on the amount invested by the prospective investor.
-Details of the preliminary charge can be found in Appendix 1.
-This charge may be waived in whole or in part at the discretion of the ACD.
+The ACD may currently make a preliminary charge of 10% of the price of a share on a sale of shares, which is additional to the offer price of shares.
+The preliminary charge may be waived in whole or in part at the discretion of the ACD.